Now for sale online: a Chinese skyscraper

 If a buyer is willing to meet the skyscraper's asking price, it still wouldn't come close to the priciest ever sale on eBay (EBAY).

-A 405-foot pleasure boat known as the "Gigayacht", was sold for $168 million on the U.S. auction site in 2006.
+A 405-foot pleasure boat known as the "Gigayacht" was sold for $168 million on the U.S. auction site in 2006.

 - Serenitie Wang contributed to this report.